modxorg/Docs/en/contribute/documentation/index.md

 ---
-title: 'Contribute to the Documentation'
+title: 'Write Documentation'
+sortorder: 2
 ---

 Want to help write the documentation?
 Please do!